chichieinstein/nvimhelper/README.md

 Copy the nvim folder to your .config directory and start using nvim.

-We know that for Rust, the ``cargo new`` command exists, immediately after which rust-analyzer will start analyzing your code semantics.
-Setting up a C/C++ project with cmake  so that clangd can start doing its thing requires writing some tedious boiler plate code, as clangd requires a specifically named json file in the project directory.
-Therefore, a bash script, named ``setup_project.sh`` is included to automate the writing of this boiler plate.
+We know that for Rust, the ``cargo new`` command automatically creates a skeleton project, immediately after which rust-analyzer will start analyzing your code semantics.
+Setting up a similar skeletal project for C/C++ with cmake  so that clangd can start doing its thing requires writing some tedious boiler plate code.
+This is because clangd requires a specifically named json file in the project root directory.
+Therefore, the ``setup_project.sh`` script is included to automate the writing of this boiler plate.
 It takes one commandline argument which is the name of the new C/C++/CUDA project.
 It does the following actions:

 1. Create include and source directories.
 2. Run cmake to create the ``compile_commands.json`` file required by clangd.